Opens onsite at 8am Saturday.

 Volunteering to help at the DME is a great way of being part of the event, and getting to ride the trails.
 As a volunteer you'll help run the DME and get rewarded with food and a day of shuttled riding on the Wairoa Gorge Trails.

-We have a crack team of volunteers that have helped run the DME for four years.
-We may still need some extras this year.
+We have a crack team of volunteers that have helped run the DME for five years.

 You’re probably feeling like a kid in a lolly shop right now, wondering what to go for first?
 You do have to choose – the 54 trails of the Wairoa Gorge add up to just over 70km of lovingly crafted singletrack.
 If you put them one on top of the other the trail would start 131m higher than the summit of Everest and finish on the beach.
 These notes may help in your decisions – but don’t worry, you can’t go wrong.